 But what exactly is a digital twin and how can it transform your business?

-It consists of data, models and algorithms that mirror the attributes and functions of the actual object or system, meaning it can provide insights into how it operates and how it can be improved – without any risk to the day-to-day operations of the business.
+It consists of data, models and algorithms that mirror the attributes and functions of the actual object or system, meaning it can provide insights into how it operates and how it can be improved – without any risk to the day-to-day business processes.
+This digital replica is crucial for organisations to understand and predict the performance of their systems in various scenarios.

 - They can help to improve understanding of physical systems and predict how they will perform under different conditions.